iccaving/icccsite/content/trip/yorkshire/yorkshire-2017-11-10.md

 Everyone was pretty quick up Centipede.
 Diss derigged and didn't die.
 First group out and we got to see the sunset!
 Lovely trip, would do a Sunday Lost Johns' trip (despite it delaying our departure from Yorkshire).

 #### Rhys

+I spent the whole day inside the hut.
+It was good.

+####Perry

+On Sunday morning, Jack, Jack and I (that was not a typo) made breakfast.
+Tunvez was amazed at how hot food just magically appears on the table and Jack Hare had a funny response to that (which I can’t recall).
+Those that decided to cave were off to the Lost John’s Cave.
+Don’t let the sun fool you because it was freezing cold and windy.
+To add on, we forgot a 10m rope and DW had to go back and get it.
+A part of me started to regret my decision to cave but thankfully that was soon dispelled when we started caving.
+Diss, Rhys, Rita, Augustinas and I went in through Dome and out from Centipede.
+The SRT was great fun since there were no rebelays.
+Rhys then realised we didn’t have rope for the second 10m pitch and decided it was ‘safe enough’ to free climb.
+It indeed was, but it looked impossible to climb back up without a rope (thankfully, it wasn’t something I had to worry about).
+The next improvisation came when Rhys realised he didn’t have a sling to do a deviation so used the rope bag for it.

+We met the other group and did an exchange to come out by Centipede.
+A 40m followed by a 20m pitch was not fun to ascend on, but would have been very fun to descend.
+I led the way out and briefly doubted myself when we had to traverse round a pitch.
+The climbing and other traverses were generally quite safe with many grips, but it was still terrifying not being able to see the floor below.
+Nonetheless, this is probably my second favourite caving trip (aside from Hunt Pot)

+We were the first out and enjoyed the warmth in the minibus and games of Contact.
+Admittedly, we left Yorkshire really late, but nonetheless it was a great trip with great adventures and friends.
+####Yan Jin